-In the present article, we give a systematic study of strange baryons $\Lambda$, $\Sigma$, $\Xi$, and $\Omega$.
-Here we employ the Regge phenomenology with the assumption of linear Regge trajectories.
-We find the relations between the intercept, slope ratios, and baryon masses in both the $(J, M^2)$ and $(n, M^2)$ planes.
+In our previous work we have used the Regge phenomenology with the assumption of linear Regge trajectories to obtain the mass spectra of singly, doubly, and triply heavy baryons \cite{Oudichhya,Oudichhya2,physica,Juhiarxiv}.
+In the present article, we give a systematic study of light strange baryons $\Lambda$, $\Sigma$, $\Xi$, and $\Omega$ by employing the Regge theory.
+We find the relations between the intercept, slope ratios, and baryon masses in both the $(J, M^2)$ and $(n, M^2)$ planes \cite{Wei2008}.
 With the help of these relations, we determine the ground state masses of $\Xi$ and $\Omega$ baryons.
 We extract the Regge parameters (a(0)and $\alpha^{,}$) to determine the mass spectra of all light strange baryons in both the $(J, M^2)$ and $(n, M^2)$ planes.
 It is evident that the ground and low-lying resonance states are within a reasonable range for almost all of the models and approaches.
 However, the higher excited states exhibit huge variations in their mass predictions, which motivated us to study the experimental determination of the spin and parity quantum numbers of these light strange baryons.

 The remainder of this paper is organized as follows.
 After briefing various experimental and theoretical approaches, in Sec.
-II we describe Regge theory and extract the mass relations.
+2 we describe Regge theory and extract the mass relations.
 By using these relations we obtain the masses for $\Lambda$, $\Sigma$, $\Xi$, and $\Omega$ baryons in the $(J,M^{2})$ plane for natural and unnatural parity states.
 Further we obtain the Regge parameters for each Regge line and calculate the radial and orbital excited states of these baryons in the $(n,M^{2})$ plane.
 We extend this model and try to determine the remaining states other than natural and unnatural parity states in the $(J,M^{2})$ plane.
 The detailed description of our results obtained is discussed in Sec.
-III.
-Finally we concluded our study in Sec.
-IV.
+3. Finally we concluded our study in Sec.
+4.